Origin and OriginPro

 Pasting and Embedding

-- Simply copy and paste graphs into other applications such as Microsoft Word or PowerPoint
+- Simply copy and paste graphs into other applications such as Microsoft Word, PowerPoint, etc.

-- Paste as image or as Origin Graph (OLE)
+- Paste as image, html, or as Origin Graph (OLE)

 - If pasted as Origin graph, double-click to edit graph in Origin and make quick changes